flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Having said that, the memory map layout enables the CPU to access the majority of the components that make up this system.
 This includes [@cpu-guy]:

 - **64 KB of RAM** for general-purpose use.
 For that reason, Nintendo calls it 'Work RAM' or 'WRAM'.
-  - The type of chip fitted is called **PSRAM** (short for 'Pseudostatic RAM' or 'Pseudo-SRAM'), which incorporates self-refreshing DRAM.
+  - The type of chip fitted is called **PSRAM** (short for 'Pseudo-Static RAM' or 'Pseudo-SRAM'), which incorporates self-refreshing Dynamic RAM (DRAM).
 This setup is both faster and more energy-efficient than the traditional low-cost DRAM.
 - The cartridge ROM and any onboard RAM (if present).
 - The sound chip.
 - The graphics chip, along with its dedicated memory.